 - Groundworks: A self-serve media lab with hardware and software for creating, editing and converting audio and video recordings of collaborative research projects.

-- Audio Studio: A laboratory set up in the style of a recording studio, designed to encourage experimentation and research, and develop skills and techniques in audio production.
+- Audio Studios: Set up in the style of a recording studio, designed to encourage experimentation and research, and develop skills and techniques in audio production.
 Project teams can also collaborate with a certified student audio engineer through this resource.

 - Video Studio: A collaborative lab, where faculty, students, visiting educators, scientists and artists can come to collaborate and produce or display high quality video and audio, as well as to experiment with media technology.